Gayton McKenzie Apologises for Racist Tweets, South Africans Reject Apology

 Gayton McKenzie withdraws remarks about SABC

-In a related article, Briefly News reported that McKenzie apologized to the South African Broadcasting Corporation and withdrew statements he made about them.
+In a related article, Briefly News reported that McKenzie apologised to the South African Broadcasting Corporation and withdrew statements he made about them.
 This was after he said the Open Chats Podcast was hosted on SABC.

 McKenzie said that he had a meeting with the SABC CEO, who showed him that the SABC has no link to the podcast.
 He said that the party will continue to hold the podcast to account.